tristankenney/devbox-next/README.md

 * Doctrine 1.2.2
 * PHPUnit
 * Twig
 * composer

 ## Getting started

 1. Grab and install the appropriate version of [Vagrant] (http://www.vagrantup.com/downloads.html) for your distro.

+2. Install vagrant-vbguest plugin.
+This will ensure your guest additions stay up-to-date.

+		$ vagrant plugin install vagrant-vbguest

-2. Create a symlink from your working files to `/workspace`. e.g.:
+3. Create a symlink from your working files to `/workspace`. e.g.:

     	$ sudo ln -s /home/{myusername}/workspace /workspace

-3. Create a folder of symlinks at `/srv/sites-enabled/` that point to web roots that reside your workspace, relative to `/workspace`.
+4. Create a folder of symlinks at `/srv/sites-enabled/` that point to web roots that reside your workspace, relative to `/workspace`.
 For example, if you would like to serve `http://mysite.myname` that resides in `/workspace/mysite/path/to/webroot` you would use the command

         $ sudo ln -s /workspace/mysite/path/to/webroot/ /srv/sites-enabled/mysite.myname

     You would then be able to view the page in your browser at http://mysite.myname:8080 (Web requests are served at 8080)

-4. Clone this repo
+5. Clone this repo

 		$ git clone git@github.com:tristankenney/devbox-next.git
 		$ cd devbox-next

-5. Add the Trusty box to Vagrant (this will take a while)
+6. Add the Trusty box to Vagrant (this will take a while)

 		$ vagrant box add 'ubuntu/trusty64'

-6. Provision the machine (this will also take a while)
+7. Provision the machine (this will also take a while)

 		$ vagrant up